-Depending on their circumstances, short-term visitors to Ireland may be entitled to health services that are free or subsidised.
+Depending on your circumstances, short-term visitors to Ireland may be entitled to health services that are free or at a reduced cost.

-There are two types of eligibility for people who are ordinarily resident:
+There are two types of eligibility for people who are ordinarily resident in Ireland:

-If you have a medical card, you are entitled to:
+In general, if you have a medical card, you are entitled to free:

 There are certain general health services that are available to people on the basis of their need or health status rather than on whether they have a medical card or not.

-If you are coming to live in Ireland or returning here to live, you must satisfy the Health Service Executive (HSE) that you are "ordinarily resident" – that you are living in Ireland and intend to live here for at least one year.
+If you are coming to live in Ireland or returning here to live, you must satisfy the Health Service Executive (HSE) that you are ordinarily resident – that you have been living in Ireland for at least a year or you intend to live here for at least one year.

 To establish that a person is ordinarily resident the HSE may require:

 - Proof of property purchase or rental, including evidence that the property is the person's principal residence (for example, proof of rent from the local authority)

 - A letter or statement from a financial institution (for example a bank statement or credit union statement)

 - A current utility bill (such as a gas, electricity or phone bill)